Today I’m going to show you how I styled my New England coastal front porch this year.

 I cleared off all my Spring decor from the front porch and gave it a good sweep…there was an unbelievable amount of pine needles!!
 Take a look at my Spring Porch HERE.

 Do you have a Christmas Tree Shop near you?
-They have the most affordable patio cushions & outdoor rugs around… I scored bigtime!!
-They don’t have an online store so you’ll just have to come visit and go with me!!
-(You can take a look at the cushions here)
+They have the most affordable patio cushions & outdoor rugs around… I scored big time!!
+They don’t have an online store so you’ll just have to come to visit and go with me!!

 My front porch refresh is a mix of new, vintage, and DIY this year.
 Mixing old & new is my favorite way to decorate any space.